18-Madhav-9/python/README.md

-my beginner with python problems and projects
+my beginning with python problems and projects